 There is a limit to the interest deduction

-The biggest reason
+The biggest reason to ignore the deduction

 Even if you do qualify and can deduct all of your interest, just paying the minimum on your student loans is a bad idea.
-This is because the interest deduction savings on your taxes doesn’t really amount to much money.
+This is because the interest deduction savings on your taxes doesn’t amount to much money.

-Even if you have two student loans, one high interest and one low interest, mathematically it still makes sense to pay off the higher interest loan first, rather than trying to cash in on the deduction.
+Even if you have two student loans, one high interest and one low interest, mathematically, it still makes sense to pay off the higher interest loan first, rather than trying to cash in on the deduction.
 The math is nicely explained here.

-When should the deduction enter into my decision making?
+When should the deduction enter into my decision-making?

-As we saw previously, even with the max deduction, the tax savings is relatively small compared to how much you spend on interest.
+As we saw previously, even with the max deduction, the tax savings are relatively small compared to how much you spend on interest.
 In some cases, such as two very close interest rates, that small extra savings can make a difference in your repayment planning.
-Otherwise, it is best to just view the interest deduction as a nice tax perk, and nothing more.
+Otherwise, it is best to view the interest deduction as a nice tax perk, and nothing more.